-Primary Care Co-Pay Office Visits on the OAP plan for calendar year 2018 and 2019 are \$40.00, and will reduce to \$25.00 beginning in calendar year 2020.
+Primary Care Co-Pay Office Visits on the OAP plan will remain \$25.00.

-Primary Care Co-Pay Office Visits on the OAPIN plan beginning in calendar year 2018 are \$30.00.
+Primary Care Co-Pay Office Visits on the OAPIN plan will remain \$30.00.

 Sec.
-2: The Health Reimbursement Account (HRA) for each employee, in the following amounts shall be made available to each employee in each new calendar year starting on January 1, 2019, which will be based on the number of dependents the employee has on the City's health plan: \$300 for single coverage; \$400 for single plus one dependent; and \$700 for single plus two or more dependents.
+2: The Health Reimbursement Account (HRA) for each employee, in the following amounts shall be made available to each employee in each new calendar year starting on January 1, 2019, which will be based on the number of dependents the employee has on the City's health plan: \$400 for single coverage; \$600 for single plus one dependent; and \$1000 for single plus two or more dependents.
 Employees who are not covered by City health insurance shall have access only to the single coverage amount (\$300) in an HRA.
 The annual amount shall be available on a "use it or lose it" basis to use for IRS approved medical expenses, with unused amounts being returned to the health fund for use in funding FSA accounts the next year.
 The HRAs shall be subject to all applicable requirements and limitations set forth in federal laws and regulations.